f4t4nt/database-take-home/solution.md

          - prunes edges with given solution
          - swaps included/excluded edges randomly with decaying temperature
-         - really slow, plenty of room to improve but things seem to be working
+         - really slow, plenty of room to improve but things seem to be working 12:05PM: added timestamped results tracking to easily check for future improvement 12:25PM: exponentially weighted nodes (edges connected to smaller nodes are more likely to be deleted / added) 12:25PM: realized edge weights AND edges are probably modifiable (we don't need to be choosing subset of edges from initial graph)

 ---